zenite-docs/zenite-docs.github.io/server/delete.md

 # Deleting a server

-> Navigate: your-server-name.zenite.io -> Delete
+> Navigation: your-server-name.zenite.io -> Delete

 Do the following actions: